 In electricity markets, supply and demand have to be balanced almost perfectly in real time.
-A major task of the Independent Systems Operator (ISO)6 is to monitor the grid and to maintain balance while keeping voltage, frequency, and power factor within very tight bounds.
-This task becomes more challenging as more small-scale "non-dispatchable" renewable energy sources, such as solar and wind, are connected to the grid [15].
+A major task of the Independent Systems Operator $(ISO)^5$ is to monitor the grid and to maintain balance while keeping voltage, frequency, and power factor within very tight bounds.
+This task becomes more challenging as more small-scale "non-dispatchable" renewable energy sources, such as solar and wind, are connected to the grid [17].
 Many of these sources (e.g. wind) are only partially predictable.

-The grid balancing problem has been studied on various levels (wholesale vs. retail) and with different approaches [12].
-Since Power TAC does not represent the transmission-level grid, the balancing function of the ISO is carried out by the DU.
+The grid balancing problem has been studied on various levels (wholesale vs. retail) and with different approaches [14].
+Since Power TAC does not represent the transmission-level grid, the balancing function of the ISO is carried out by a "Balancing Market" (abbreviated BM, possibly operated by the DU or the ISO) that has access to the "regulating market" portion of a wholesale ancillary services market that trades in balancing capacity.
 Brokers accumulate credits and debits to their energy budgets for each time slot by selling (exporting) energy or buying (importing) energy in the wholesale market, and by the energy consumption and production activities of their contracted customers.
-The total net energy budget for a time slot s and a broker s is denoted by s, and carry out its responsibility to balance supply and demand in each time slot, the DU may exercise capacity controls (see below) on behalf of brokers, and it may import or export energy through an "ancillary services" or "regulating" market at prices that are normally much less attractive than the prices faced by brokers in the wholesale market (see Figure 8).
+The total net energy budget for a time slot s and a broker b is denoted by $x{b,s}$ .
+The sign of x is negative if the broker has an energy deficit - its portfolio and market position uses and exports more energy than it produces and imports.
+To carry out its responsibility to balance supply and demand in each time slot, the BM may exercise capacity controls (see below) on behalf of brokers, and it may import or export energy through the regulating market at prices that are normally much less attractive than the prices faced by brokers in the forward wholesale market (see Figure 8).